 Step 1: Clean your workspace

-Wipe down your surface with 70% isopropyl alcohol.
-Wash your hands thoroughly.
-Put on gloves if you have them.
+Wipe down the surface with 70% isopropyl alcohol.
+Wash hands thoroughly.
+Put on gloves if available.

 Step 2: Let vials reach room temperature

-Remove your peptide vial and BAC water from refrigeration.
+Remove the peptide vial and BAC water from refrigeration.
 Let them sit for 5-10 minutes.
 Cold vials can cause pressure differences that make drawing water difficult.

 Step 3: Determine your water volume

-The amount of water you add determines your concentration.
-For example, adding 2ml of water to a 5mg vial of BPC-157 gives you 2,500mcg per ml (2.5mg/ml).
+The amount of water added determines the concentration.
+For example, adding 2ml of water to a 5mg vial of BPC-157 gives 2,500mcg per ml (2.5mg/ml).
 Adding 1ml to the same vial gives 5,000mcg per ml.

-More water means easier measurement of small doses.
-Less water means smaller injection volumes.
+More water allows easier measurement of small doses.
+Less water produces smaller injection volumes.
 Most peptides work well with 1-2ml.
-Check your peptide's recommended water volume on its calculator page.
+Check the peptide's recommended water volume on its calculator page.

 Step 4: Swab the vial tops